cwida/gfe_driver/README.md

 #### Configure

-From the source, use `autoreconf -iv` to create the `configure` script.
+From the source, use `git submodule update --init` and `autoreconf -iv` to create the `configure` script.
 The driver needs to be linked with the system to evaluate, which needs to be built ahead.
 We do not recommend linking the driver with multiple systems at once, due to the usage of global variables in some systems and other naming clashes.
 Instead, it is safer to reconfigure and rebuild the driver each time for a single specific system.